Transforma logo

 This section of the report first describes what AV Controls or universal remote controls are and their functions (like performing multiple functions and automating multiple tasks).
 It then talks about how the connectivity technologies used to support these devices have changed over time, and the challenges that may limit their adoption (like the ubiquity of smartphones).

-Market forecasts for AV Equipment Application Group
+Market forecasts for the AV Equipment Application Group

 In the market forecasts section, we provide a summary of the forecasts from the Transforma Insights IoT Forecast Database: